luprader/BscThesis_Biology_uibk/notebook.md

 ### 22/02/24
 First versions of discussion, conclusion, abstract and so on were finished, concluding the first draft of the complete thesis.

+### 28/03/24
+Supervisor feedback was incorporated, mainly improving the methods and discussion chapter, as well as adding a plot showing the predictions of each yearly model in the appendix.